 In 1998, Bill was elected by the General Executive Board of the IUPAT as the General Vice President representing the IUPAT Eastern Region, encompassing eighteen states.
 This role includes responsibilities in District Council development, membership servicing, training and education; industry and worker advancement, collective bargaining, benefit trust fund management, and Labor/Management relations.

-In 1999, at the IUPAT’s 28th Convention, he was elected to his first full term; and by virtue of this office he became the President of the Eastern Regional Conference; and serves on the Board of Trustee for the IUPAT Finishing Trades Institute (FTI), the Labor Management Cooperation Initiative (LMCI), and the IUPAT Industry Pension Fund of the United States.
+In 1999, at the IUPAT’s 28th Convention, he was elected to his first full term; and by virtue of this office he became the President of the Eastern Regional Conference; and serves on the Board of Trustee for the IUPAT Finishing Trades Institute (FTI) and the IUPAT Industry Pension Fund of the United States.

 In 2004, Bill continued his education by attending the George Meany Center’s National Labor College, where he received a Bachelor’s of Art degree in Labor Studies.